 What this means, essentially, is that the coldness of life must linger because love never came by to offer the warmth of affection and care.
 Like a freezing person wanting a fire that is not possible, this person can never find a place of comfort and happiness against the constant loneliness they have experienced.

 While certain elements go unaddressed in ‘The Sorrow of True Love’, the theme remains strong: Loving true, even in grief, is better than sparing oneself grief by surrendering a chance at love.

 About Edward Thomas

 Born in the 19th century and living into the 20th, Edward Thomas was a poet whose name is still significant in the writing world.
-His works are often built on language of beauty and reason, and significant credit has been given to this English poet for his influence on 20th century poetry.
+His works are often built on the language of beauty and reason, and significant credit has been given to this English poet for his influence on 20th-century poetry.
 Beyond poetry, his works extend into the world of non-fiction writing.
 The ideas expressed in his poetry can be viewed as timeless, making his name still relevant.